AWS Managed AD Domain Join

 Cross-VPC Security Group Configuration

-AWS Managed AD automatically creates a security group that is scoped only to the VPC where the directory is deployed.
-If you have instances to domain-join in other VPCs (spoke accounts, peered VPCs, Transit Gateway-connected VPCs), you must manually update the Managed AD security group after directory creation to include CIDR blocks from those VPCs.
-Without this, instances in other VPCs cannot communicate with the domain controllers even if network connectivity exists.
+AWS Managed AD automatically creates a security group whose default rules are scoped only to the VPC where the directory is deployed.
+If you have instances to domain-join in other VPCs (spoke accounts, peered VPCs, Transit Gateway-connected VPCs), you must add rules for those networks or the instances cannot communicate with the domain controllers even if network connectivity exists.
+Use the security_group_rules.allow_ad_ports_from option on the directory to grant a network the full AD port set in one entry — see Managed Active Directory.

 Configuration